cognizone/semanticz-shaclviz/README.md

 - a node shape to be visualized must have
   - `sh:targetClass` pointing to an IRI of a class
 - each property shape
-  - must be an IRI, not a blank node.
   - must have an `sh:path` pointing to an IRI of a property.
   - can have optionally these properties
     - `sh:datatype`